sigmundch/bot_failures/README.md

   - the segment of the url containing the bot name and build id number.
   - the name of the bot, in which case the tool finds the latest build and show results for it.

+The most reliable descriptor is the full URL to a status file.
+The other two rely on guessing what kind of steps are defined in that bot, which has only been tested on browser bots that have a single step or that use annotated-steps.

 Examples: